DavidSegalle/Redes/Proj1/README.md

 # Custom Protocol

-The first 4 letter character is the type of message
+The first 4 letter character is the type of message as defined in message_headers.hpp

 ### First request contains

 - getf (getfile)
-- textfilename
+- textfilename up to 64 characters

-All in form getf'\n'textfilename'\n'
+All in form 4 bytes for getf, 64 bytes for getftextfilename followed by '\0''\0''\0'

 ### Server returns